PinsonJulien/EAFC-Web-Development-Exam-Project-Frontend/README.md

 ## Features to improve :
 - Create a custom file import component to avoid using the default input style.
 The style is unavailable in Angular Material.
 - AuthStore should only store the user id in local storage and perform a getById on instantiation.
 This will ensure the right user is logged in and no personal data is locally stored.
 If the UserApiService got an authorization error, the store will trigger the logout().

+- login/register If role is secretary, go to /admin instead of /courses